Bolajie/Call-Centre-Trends-Analysis-Performance-Insights/README.md

 1. **Reduce Abandoned Calls:** Analyze peak call hours and allocate more agents during high-traffic periods.
 2. **Improve Customer Satisfaction:** Investigate why the **"Poor" rating is increasing**—possible causes include long wait times, unresolved issues, or poor agent communication.
 3. **Optimize Response Time:** Reducing the **1:08** response time may lead to fewer abandoned calls and better satisfaction.

-Would you like a more detailed breakdown or additional visuals to support this response? 🚀